christson2/Reacher/WORK_SUMMARY.md

 ### What Was Requested
 ```
-Help me create RESTful APIs for the FreeMart platform to handle
+Help me create RESTful APIs for the Reacher platform to handle
 users, appointments, and feedback
 ```